-Q. I'm planning a career as a librarian.
+Q: I'm planning a career as a librarian.
 Will this program meet my needs for librarianship training?

-Q. With the MISt, will I be able to apply for positions which require an ALA-accredited MLIS (or similar) degree, in Canada or abroad?
+Q: With the MISt, will I be able to apply for positions which require an ALA-accredited MLIS (or similar) degree, in Canada or abroad?

-The American Library Association accredits library and information studies programs, and does not approve individual degree names.
-The MISt program at the School of Information is an ALA-accredited library and information studies program, which enables graduates to apply for positions calling for an ALA-accredited MLIS or similar degrees.
+A: The American Library Association (ALA) accredits library and information studies programs, and does not approve individual degree names.
+The MISt program at the School of Information Studies is an ALA-accredited library and information studies program, which enables graduates to apply for positions calling for an ALA-accredited MLIS or similar degrees.
 However, it is up to the individual employer to determine if applicants' educational and career backgrounds are suitable.
 Please see the ALA Accredited Programs FAQ page for more information about degree names and equivalencies.

 Program & course options

-Q. Can I complete the MISt online?
+Q: Can I complete the Master of Information Studies (MISt) degree online?

-Q. I am enrolling in the MISt program.
+Q: I am enrolling in the MISt program.
 Can I take courses from another McGill department or institution related to my field of study?

-Q. I want to transfer credits from another degree into the MISt.
+Q: I want to transfer credits from another degree into the MISt.
 Is this possible?

-Q. I'm a student in another McGill program/at another institution.
+Q: I'm a student in another McGill program/at another institution.
 Can I take one or more courses from the School of Information Studies without being enrolled in the MISt program?

 Research & research funding

-Q. Is there a thesis option in the MISt program?
+Q: Is there a thesis option in the MISt program?

 A: No. Like the MLIS, the MISt program is a non-thesis program.
 However, the MISt program has been expanded to include a MISt - Project degree allowing students to conduct in-depth individual research projects on topics of interest.
 Note: students in the general MISt degree also have the opportunity to take a number of research project courses.